bjpop/language-python-test/README.md

 The tests are found in the sub-directory called tests.

-You can run the tests like so:
+You can run the tests like so from the top directory of the language-python-test package:

     shelltest --color --execdir test/ -- -j1